Kkiirra/TelegramBot/README.txt

 Hello!
 This bot is designed to be able to find information about hotels in any city thanks to a request to the Rapidapi website

+The project is divided into 3 parts
+1 Database queries
+2 API requests and write hotels to database
+3 main.py file that manages the whole project.

 We have 4 commands.
 Lowprice
 Highprice